The word “muffin” conjures up the idea of a bad or unhealthy food.

 But some muffins can be much better for you than others, even though most muffins you buy from a store or bakery are loaded with sugar and white flour, and may have many chemical additives including artificial colors.

-“Many traditional muffin recipes use high volumes of fat and sugar, but dieters can still enjoy healthy muffins that are packed with fruits, vegetables, whole grains, seeds and nuts,” says Sara Artigues, registered dietician and certified personal trainer at All Inclusive Health, a nutrition planning and personal training studio in New Orleans.”
+“Many traditional muffin recipes use high volumes of fat and sugar, but dieters can still enjoy healthy muffins that are packed with fruits, vegetables, whole grains, seeds and nuts,” says Sara Artigues, a registered dietician and certified personal trainer out of New Orleans.

 How to Easily Avoid Unhealthy Muffins